-Finally, the Pixel 3 and Pixel 3 XL not only come from Android 9.0 Pie out of the box, but with a number of other features available now or in the near future.
-Call Screen will answer an incoming call for you for you, screen the call, and then transcribe what the caller says so you can see if this is just a robo-call or a real live person.
-Google Duplex will use machine learning and AI to let Google Assistant make calls to businesses for you.
-The unlocked 64GB Pixel 3 starts at $799, while the 128GB model is priced at at $899.
+Finally, the Pixel 3 and Pixel 3 XL not only come from Android 9.0 Pie out of the box, but with a number of other features as well.
+Call Screen answers an incoming call for you, screens the call, and then transcribes what the caller says so you can see if this is just a robocall or a real live person.
+Google Duplex uses machine learning and AI to let Google Assistant make calls to businesses for you.
+The unlocked 64GB Pixel 3 starts at $799, while the 128GB model is priced at $899.
 The Pixel 3 XL 64GB model costs $899 and the 128GB is priced at $999.
 It’s available from the Google Store and also from Verizon.

 - 5.5-inch 18:9 Flexible OLED display with 2,160 x 1,080 resolution, 443ppi (Pixel 3)